langchain-ai/langchain/docs/modules/memory/how_to_guides.rst

 Tutorials
 -----

 These notebooks focus more on the fundamental concepts of LangChain memory.
-Use for beginners.
+Useful for beginners.

 .. toctree::
    :maxdepth: 1